 'Is it confidential?'

-That's usually the first question people ask when they call the PEI Farmer Assistance Program; and the answer is always yes.
+That's usually the first question people ask when they call the PEI Farmers Talk Program; and the answer is always yes.

 ‘I don’t know where to start or how this even works.'

-When you call the PEI Farmer Assistance Program (FAP), you will talk with one of the program's two professional counselors - Frank Bulger or Jan Henry.
+When you call the PEI Farmers Talk Program (Farmers Talk), you will talk with one of the program's professional counsellors.
 At this time, you can share a bit about what is bothering you.
 From there, you will establish a date and time to meet face-to-face for a counselling session.

-Your counseling session will be held at a private, independant office in Summerside or Charlottetown, not connected with the PEI Federation of Agriculture, the National Farmers Union or the Department of Agriculture.
+Your counselling session will be held at a private, independent office in Summerside or Charlottetown, not connected with the PEI Federation of Agriculture, the National Farmers Union or the Department of Agriculture.

-Common issues to address with a FAP counsellor
+Common issues to address with a Farmers Talk counsellor

 There is no cost for the service for farmers, immediate family members and farm workers who qualify.
 You can access this service for up to six sessions.

-Learn more about the Farmer Assistance Program and who qualifies.
+Learn more about Farmers Talk and who qualifies.